iwytsang/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 The limitations of this particular dataset is we don't know why the campaigns were successful or failed.
 The reasons behind the success of a campaign could potentially not be related to the goal amount or the month of the campaign.
-Although the dataset can show us the correlation between success and goal amounts or the month, it can't definitive determine the cause of success or failure.
-There may have been external factors unrelated to the data set that caused the success or failure but it would not be indicated from the data alone.
+Although the dataset can show us the correlation between success and goal amounts or the month, it can't definitively determine the cause of success or failure.
+There may have been external factors unrelated to the dataset that caused the success or failure but it would not be indicated from the data alone.

 - What are some other possible tables and/or graphs that we could create?